The following information pertains to Spring End-of-Year check-out. It is your responsibility to review this information thoroughly.

 To check out, you must:

-- Check out independently via and Express Checkout envelop
+- Check out independently with a Checkout envelop (found at your halls front desk)

 - Pick up a Key Envelope from your hall's Front Desk/Office